You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 It took me awhile to get in the groove, but in less than 2 months I have grown my Twitter to 1,300 followers, without hardly lifting a finger.

-It’s a fabulous platform for bloggers, so if you haven’t taken the leap, you need too.
+It’s a fabulous platform for bloggers and business owners – so if you haven’t taken the leap, you need too.

 You won’t regret it, I promise.